“Sheltering Wings partners with churches by sending missionaries to take the gospel of Jesus Christ in word and deed to the world…”

 However now, I am investigating ministry opportunities among this people group.
 I have already visited believers and ministries in some new places and plan to travel again this summer.
 I anticipate moving to a new region once ministry opportunities become more clear.

 House of Samuel

 At a very young age the Lord put it on my heart to start a children's home in south east Asia.
 Four years ago at the age 19 I packed my bag and moved overseas to see this God given dream become a reality.
 Since that time I have been working with locals to run the children's home.
 My future hope is to grow and expand our ministry and to keep serving the Lord faithfully.
 I'm passionate about mission and seeing the growth and development of children through the love and care provided for them in our home.
 It's been incredible to see how the Lord has turned this dream in a reality

 After some early challenging experiences in short term missions efforts in Uganda, Edward never intended to set foot back into the country.
 However, God had different plans, and Edward and his family have now been committed to the ongoing work there for fifteen years.
 As the Mbuyi family first settled into the Rakai district, it became obvious that they needed to do something about the orphan crisis around them.
 With the HIV/Aids epidemic having started in that region, the impact of losing almost an entire generation has been devastating. .
 In response, Edward opened an orphanage and school.
 They currently care for over one hundred children in the orphanage/boarding school facility and provide education to another one hundred children.

 Additionally, they have constructed a medical clinic and a local church.
 Edward focuses a great deal of his time in training pastors of over thirty churches in the Rakai District, Uganda.
-Edward and Jacinter have been placed in a unique position to walk beside God’s children in Uganda.
+Edward and Jacinter have been placed in Uganda to help God’s children .
 If you would like to join us in sharing the love of Christ with these children please donate below.